toverux/HallOfFame/README.md

 The source code for the server is at [toverux/HallOfFameServer](https://github.com/toverux/HallOfFameServer)

-For fellow CS2 modders in search of code samples, the source code notably
-features:

-- A C# and UI mod;
-- Use of React portals and manual DOM manipulation to patch specific parts of the game's UI that aren't exposed in the modding API;
-- [Harmony](https://harmony.pardeike.net/index.html) transpiler patches for .NET
-  IL-level modding.

 ### Acknowledgements

 The mod is directly inspired from the homonymous mod for Factorio,